 The pilot sat under a rear-opening clamshell canopy behind a one-piece windshield hardened against birdstrikes.
 There was a prominent humped dorsal spine running back from the canopy; most of the prototypes had a less prominent straight spine, but the enlarged spine improved transonic handling and was adopted for production.

-The Viggen was originally fitted with a SAAB Mark 2 rocket-boosted ejection seat with zero-altitude capability, but as demonstrated by the accident that killed Lennart Fryoe, the aircraft had to be moving at 75 KPH (47 MPH) or more for the seat to work reliably.
+The Viggen was originally fitted with a SAAB Mark 2 rocket-boosted ejection seat with zero-altitude capability -- but as demonstrated by the accident that killed Lennart Fryoe, the aircraft had to be moving at 75 KPH (47 MPH) or more for the seat to work reliably.
 The Mark 1 seat, incidentally, was the development version and was apparently never operationally fielded on any aircraft.
-It is an indication of the Swedish "do it ourselves" mentality that SAAB actually developed their own ejection seat, when a all-but-standard British Martin Baker seat would have probably been as good or better from the technical and cost standpoints.
+It is an indication of the Swedish "do it ourselves" mentality that SAAB actually developed their own ejection seat, when an all-but-standard British Martin Baker seat would have probably been as good or better from the technical and cost standpoints.

 SAAB AJ 37 VIGGEN: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 10.60 meters 34 feet 9 inches wing area 46.0 sq_meters 495.16 sq_feet canard span 5.45 meters 17 feet 10 inches canard area 6.20 sq_meters 66.74 sq_feet length 16.30 meters 53 feet 6 inches height 5.80 meters 19 feet empty weight 11,800 kilograms 26,015 pounds normal weight 15,000 kilograms 33,070 pounds MTO weight 20,500 kilograms 45,195 pounds max speed at altitude 2,125 KPH 1,320 MPH / 1,145 KT service ceiling 18,300 meters 60,000 feet takeoff run 400 meters 1,310 feet landing run 500 meters 1,640 feet combat radius 1,000 kilometers 620 MI / 540 NMI _____________________ _________________ _______________________